F.A.Q. on Himalayan Salt Mines

 Himalayan Salt Mines of Jatta/Bahadurkheil

 Although there are many more salt mines in the region but the above 4 are the major salt mines.
 Most of the salt is mined from these 4 salt mines.

 Thank you for visiting us.

-We have been in the business of selling Himalayan salt lamps and other dozens of salt products for over a decade now.
+We have been in the business of Himalayan Salt Lamp Wholesale from Pakistan for over a decade now.

 At ySaltLamps.com, we commit to providing industry-leading customer service for wholesale and trade customers.